Skip to main content

 General Education

-• the “intellectual toolkit” (critical thinking, teamwork/collaboration, and research and information literacy).
+• Intellectual toolkit (critical thinking, teamwork/collaboration, and research and information literacy)

-The curriculum is designed to give students a foundational understanding of the humanities, social sciences, and natural sciences, no matter their major or school.
+The curriculum is designed to provide students with a foundational understanding of the humanities, social sciences, and natural sciences, no matter their major or school.
 Most students fulfill their Hub requirements in 10-12 courses.
-Hub courses can count toward major/minor requirements and students can complete one unit through a Hub Cocurricular Experience, a course that focuses on experiential learning outside of the university.
+Hub courses can count toward major/minor requirements, and students can complete two Hub requirements through Hub Cocurricular Experiences—courses that focus on experiential learning outside of the university.

 Instructional Attention

-While Boston University is a large university with more than 18,000 undergraduate students, it is known for its small 10:1 student-to-faculty ratio.
+While Boston University is a large university with more than 18,000 undergraduate students, it’s known for its small 11:1 student-to-faculty ratio.
 This makes BU one of the best universities for instructional attention.
-Additionally, the average class size at BU is 27.
-Having meaningful interactions with professors will be a part of your BU experience.
+Additionally, the average class size at BU is 30.
+Having meaningful interactions with professors is part of the BU experience.

 Study Abroad

-Boston University created one of the country’s first study abroad programs and is considered one of the nation’s best.
-The school offers 100 programs in over 20 countries.
-Students often consider study abroad as one of the most rewarding experiences offered by BU.
+Boston University created one of the country’s first study abroad programs and is considered among the nation’s best.
+The school offers over 200 programs in over 20 countries.
+Students often consider studying abroad as one of the most rewarding experiences offered by BU.
 Within the College of Arts & Sciences alone, over 40% of students study abroad.

 The Boston Consortium

-Through the Boston Consortium, BU undergraduates can register for one course per semester that is cross-registered at Boston College, Brandeis University, Tufts University, Hebrew College, or MIT.
-This unique arrangement allows students an opportunity to take courses outside of Boston University while still paying tuition and residing at Boston University.
+Through the Boston Consortium, BU undergraduates can register for one course per semester that is cross-registered at Boston College, Brandeis University, Tufts University, or Hebrew College.
+This unique arrangement allows students to take courses outside Boston University while still paying tuition and residing at BU.
 Students may take one course per semester at other universities.

 Location

 BU buildings center around Commonwealth Avenue.
 Comm Avenue looks like a typical college street—BU students will tell you that they cannot walk down the street without seeing someone they know.
 Students love to hang out at the local restaurants, pubs, and shops along Comm Avenue.
-While BU shows a unique calmness because it is surrounded by residential areas, the university is also on the Charles River in Boston, so students have easy access to downtown Boston.
+Though surrounded by quiet residential areas, BU’s campus along the Charles River puts downtown Boston within easy reach.

-It is important to remember that Boston itself is a city made up of college towns.
-There are 35 colleges and universities in Boston.
+It’s important to remember that Boston itself is a city made up of colleges.
+There are over 50 colleges and universities in the greater Boston area.
 So if you’re looking for a college feel with access to a city, BU is the perfect place.

 Discover your chances at hundreds of schools